di-sukharev/opencommit/.github/CONTRIBUTING.md

 If you encounter any issues while using the project, please report them on the GitHub issue tracker.
 When reporting issues, please include as much information as possible, such as steps to reproduce the issue, expected behavior, and actual behavior.

-## Contact us
+## Contacts

-If you have any questions about contributing to the project, please contact us by [creating an issue](https://github.com/di-sukharev/open-commit/issues) on the GitHub issue tracker.
+If you have any questions about contributing to the project, please contact by [creating an issue](https://github.com/di-sukharev/open-commit/issues) on the GitHub issue tracker.

 ## License